 Aware of initiatives being undertaken by bodies and institutions in the public, academic and private sectors to implement heatwave naming at the local and regional level,

-Noting further, the content of the Technical Brief on “Considerations regarding the Naming of Heatwaves” (See SERCOM-2/INF.
+Acknowledges with appreciation [USA], the content of the Technical Brief on “Considerations regarding the Naming of Heatwaves” (See SERCOM-2/INF.
 5.10(1a)),

-Requeststhe president of the Commission, in consultation with the relevant WMO and international bodies, to organize for the evaluation of the effectiveness, benefits, challenges and affordability of sustainability of existing heatwave naming initiatives;
+Urges the president of the Commission, in consultation with NMHSs [Egypt] WMO and international bodies, to coordinate and strengthen activities on extreme heat across the WMO to support Members in meeting the increasing needs for scientifically supported impact-based heat warning system guidance.
+[USA];

+Requests [Islamic Republic of Iran] the president of the Commission, to arrange for the update of extreme heat-related guidance, strengthen health relevant heat forecasting including duration and characterization, foster research including on impacts and effectiveness, enhance communications, and build sustainable partnerships.
+[USA];

-Further requests the president of the Commission, in consultation with the relevant WMO and international bodies and assisted by the SERCOM Management Group, to use the outcomes of this work to inform any future proposals in this regard.
+Further [Islamic Republic of Iran] urges the president of the commission and the SERCOM Management Group, in consultation with the relevant WMO and international bodies, to consider the appropriate subsidiary body structure within SERCOM to ensure productive engagement and coordination with relevant bodies to advance heat and health initiatives.
+[USA]

 See SERCOM-2/INF.
 5.10(1a) – Technical Brief on Considerations regarding the “Naming of Heatwaves”